 Yet despite the high prices, Luxembourg boasts a VAT rate of just 17%.
 Furthermore, according to figures produced by Statistiques de Luxembourg, almost half the population of Luxembourg are foreign nationals.

 The cost of living may be high in Luxembourg, but the level of wages is comparable.
 The country’s minimum wage of €2,071 a month (2019 figures), is the highest in Europe.
 The average net salary is €47,580 (2019).

-Luxembourg is the only Grand Duchy remaining in the world, and somewhat unsurprisingly performs very well in the OECD Better Life Index.
+Luxembourg is the only Grand Duchy remaining in the world and performs quite well in the OECD Better Life Index.
 The country ranks above average for disposable income, jobs, earnings, work-life balance, social connections, civic engagement, health and well-being, housing and environmental quality.

 The majority of expats live in or around the country’s capital, Luxembourg City.
-It is the most developed city in the Grand Duchy as well as the political, economic and cultural centre.
+It is the most developed city in Luxembourg and serves as the political, economic and cultural centre of the country.

 Other popular places to live are Kirchberg in the north, Belair in the west, Hamm in the east and Cessange, Bonnevoie and Eich in the south.
 The southern cities are less expensive.

 Cost of living in Luxembourg compared to other cities